 You might find these irregular meters to be of limited use in writing pop or rock songs.
-After all, both pop and rock derive from dance music, if they aren’t dance music themselves, and nothing kills a party like rhythms that are hard to dance to.
+After all, pop and rock are dancing music or derive from dancing music, and nothing kills a party like rhythms that are hard to dance to.

 Irregular meters can be useful, however, as alternatives to more typical meters like 4/4 or 3/4.
 So let’s discuss how to think about them.